-Established in 1980, IBR’s George A. Jervis Clinic offers specialized diagnostic and consultative services for children, adolescents, and adults with developmental disabilities.
-The Clinic’s multidisciplinary team of physicians, psychologists, nurses, and social workers conducts intensive diagnostic procedures and develops a treatment plan for conditions in people with developmental disabilities that primary care physicians have not been able to diagnose or treat, such as seizure or behavioral disorders.
-Staff also conduct clinical research and provide education in improving diagnosis and treatment of developmental disabilities.
+IBR's George A. Jervis Clinic offers specialized diagnostic and consultative services for children, adolescents, and adults with intellectual and/or developmental disabilities.
+The Clinic's multidisciplinary team of physicians, psychologists, nurses, and social workers conducts intensive diagnostic procedures and develops a treatment plan for people with developmental disabilities that primary care physicians have not been able to diagnose or treat, such as seizure or behavioral disorders.
+Staff also conduct clinical research and provide education in improving the diagnosis and treatment of developmental disabilities.

 - Neurological examination and evaluation

 - Developmental Behavioral pediatrics evaluation

 - Consultation for management of uncontrollable seizures

 - Psychiatric and behavioral evaluations, including recommendations for psychotropic medications for people displaying self-injurious, aggressive and other challenging behaviors, or signs of dementia

 - Psychological testing (in combination with diagnostic evaluation)

 - Other specialized tests including EEG or EEG with video monitoring; BAER and EMG; Muscle and skin biopsy; and biochemical, molecular and cytogenetic tests.

 Any person with a developmental disability or who is suspected of having one and who has been seen by a specialist who feels that the patient would benefit from our services requiring further evaluation is eligible to receive services at the Clinic.